sguox002/leetcode/leetcode-all.md

 third pig, feed all bit2=1, and died, bit2=1 fourth pig, feed all bit3=1, and live, bit3=0, and we get 0101=5.
-equivalent: number of bits using base (T+1).
+equivalent: number of bits using base (T+1). this is also a minmax problem, suppose we all miss.
 ->>

 <<-462	Minimum Moves to Equal Array Elements II    		54.1%	Medium